Skillz23/rust-wallet-key-manager-for-Eclipse/README.md

 3. Once the program runs successfully, it will generate a file called `wallet.json` in the project directory containing the serialized keypair.

+## Feedback & Issues

+If you encounter any bugs, have suggestions, or want to discuss this project, feel free to [open an issue](https://github.com/your-username/rust-wallet-key-manager/issues) on GitHub.

 ## Example

 For example, if your private and public keys are as follows: